valecanto/sql-docs/azure-sql/database/json-features.md

 If you don't have strictly structured data, if you have complex sub-objects, arrays, or hierarchical data, or if your data structures evolve over time, the JSON format can help you to represent any complex data structure.

-JSON is a textual format that can be used like any other string type in Azure SQL Database and Azure SQL Managed Instance.
+JSON is a textual format that can be used like any other string type.
 You can send or store JSON data as a standard NVARCHAR:

 ```sql
 CREATE TABLE Products (